kessotolo/ConversationalCommerce/backend/docs/api/orders.md

 - All event handlers are covered by a comprehensive test suite using pytest and mocks for notifications and analytics.
 - Observability: all handlers log actions, and the system is ready for metrics and alerting integration (Prometheus, OpenTelemetry, etc.).
 - See the test file `app/domain/events/test_order_event_handlers.py` for examples.

+## 🛡️ Optimistic Locking for Data Integrity

+- Optimistic locking is enforced for all order status updates and deletes to prevent lost updates and ensure data integrity.
+- The API requires a `version` field in update and delete requests.
+If the version does not match the current version in the database, a `409 Conflict` error is returned.
+- **Contributor Guidance:**
+  - Always include and check the version field in update and patch operations for orders and other models that support optimistic locking.
+  - Extend optimistic locking to all update/patch flows, including order changes, refund requests, and any other critical state transitions.
+  - For new models or flows, add a version field and implement version checks in service methods.
+- See `OrderService.update_order_status` and related methods for reference implementation.